Tearnote/Minote/README.md

 # Minote
-A repo for an upcoming rhythm puzzle action game.
+A repo for an upcoming puzzle action game.
 Not playable, currently on git as a personal backup.

 ## Building
 Currently developed and frequently tested on Windows, but sometimes verified on Linux.
 Should be portable to any platform with OpenGL 3.3 core profile and some implementation of POSIX.